stanislav-web/OpenDoor/docs/Installation-and-update.md

 OSX
 ---

-[TODO] Doc is not complete because package wasn't tested for Mac
+[TODO] Doc is not complete because the package wasn't tested for Mac

 Dependencies
 ============